MuratBayraktar0/golang-s3-processing-microservice/README.md

-# Golang Interview Case Scenario
+# Golang S3 Processing Microservice

 ## Overview
 You are tasked with developing two applications: a job and a microservice as product_service.
 The job's responsibility is to fetch several JSON Lines (jsonl) files from AWS S3, process them, and write the data to a database.
 On the other hand, the microservice should provide one endpoint which gets a record by id.